 7. You need to like your attorney.

 Your attorney will see you at your best and your worst.
 They will become your friend and your confidant.
 They are more than someone who gives you information and navigates the process.
 Your attorney is someone you will trust to give you advice on the most important things in life.
-Your attorney will take your problems and make them her own.
-He will shoulder the burdens you don’t want to touch.
-She will act as your shield and advocate.
-He needs to know you and what truly matters in order to accomplish your goals and objectives.
-She may become your friend.
+Your attorney will take your problems and make them their own.
+They will shoulder the burdens you don’t want to touch.
+They will act as your shield and advocate.
+Your attorney needs to know you and what truly matters in order to accomplish your goals and objectives.